pcaprioglio/ML-test-perovskite-database/README.md

 # ML-test-perovskite-database

 This project is orginally from 2022.
+Just some messy Jupyter notebooks with some results.

 This is just a quick first attempt of appling a ML routine on the perovskite solar cells public database (https://www.perovskitedatabase.com/) while I was working for the University of Oxford.